Better Aggregation in Test-Time Augmentation: Why weight augmentations differently?

 \subsection{Setup}

-\paragraph{Datasets} We use two datasets: ImageNet (1000 classes) and Flowers-102 (102 classes).
-Our preprocessing pipeline is identical for each dataset: the shortest dimension of each image is resized to 256 pixels, followed by a center crop to produce a 256x256 pixel image.
-We chose these datasets for their differences in difficulty and domain---the architectures we considered can achieve $>$90\% accuracy on Flowers102 and 70-80\% on ImageNet.
-Our choice of datasets is also motivated by the fact that they share the same preprocessing pipeline, allowing us to isolate the benefit of TTA.
+\paragraph{Datasets} We use two datasets for our analysis: ImageNet (1000 classes) and Flowers-102 (102 classes).
+Our preprocessing pipeline is identical for ImageNet and Flowers-102: we resize the shortest dimension of each image to 256 pixels, followed by center cropping to produce a 256x256 image.
+We chose these datasets for their differences in difficulty and domain---the architectures we considered achieve $>$90\% accuracy on Flowers102 and 70-80\% on ImageNet.
+For each dataset, we apply normalization parameters based on the training set to each test image.

-\paragraph{Models} We evaluate the performance of four architectures: ResNet-18, ResNet-50, MobileNetV2, and InceptionV3.
-We include MobileNetV2 to examine the performance of TTA for space-constrained applications, where repeated inference might be preferable to deploying a larger network.
-We downloaded pretrained models from the PyTorch model zoo, where each model is trained on normalized image crops of size 224x224 and with the same augmentation policy, which includes horizontal flips and random crops \cite{pytorchModels}.
+\paragraph{Models} We evaluate the performance of four architectures on ImageNet and Flowers-102: ResNet-18 \cite{he2016deep}, ResNet-50 \cite{he2016deep}, MobileNetV2 \cite{sandler2018mobilenetv2}, InceptionV3 \cite{szegedy2016rethinking}.
+We downloaded pretrained models from the PyTorch model zoo trained with an augmentation policy of horizontal flips and random crops \cite{pytorchModels}.
 To produce pretrained models for Flowers102, we use the finetuning procedure presented by \cite{cnn_finetune}.
 This procedure starts with a pretrained ImageNet network and freezes the weights in all but the last layer.
 The network is then trained on the new dataset for 100 epochs, using a batch size of 32, SGD optimizer (learning rate=.01, momentum=.9), and a dropout probability of .2.

 \paragraph{Augmentation Policies} We consider two augmentation policies. \emph{Standard} reflects the typical augmentations used for TTA (flips, crops, and scales) and \emph{Expanded} includes a more comprehensive set of augmentations, such as intensity transforms.
 Readers interested in the specific augmentations may refer to the appendix.
 Each policy replaces the model's original predictions with an average of predictions on transformed images.